rainmanh/jumpscale_core8/docs/Walkthrough/SAL/Docker.md

  'gopyrubytest1']
 ```

-Checking for the running containerNames
+Checking for the names of the running containers:

 ```
 In [8]: j.sal.docker.containersRunning
 Out[8]: [docker:mytest1, docker:mytest]
 ```

-We can also get detailed information
+We can also get detailed information:

 ```
 In [5]: j.sal.docker.ps()
 Out[5]: